 Due Date Offset: This allows you to specify what the due date for this new task will be.
 If you enter 5, the due date will be set to 5 days after the task is created.
 If left blank, no Due Date will be set.

 Check that the default time at which the task will be created is correct.
-By default, we use 10:00 am in your account’s time zone, but Admin Users can change this account-wide setting from the recurring task pop-up.
+By default we use 10:00 am in your account’s time zone, but Admin Users can change this account-wide setting from the recurring task pop-up.

 Viewing Recurring Tasks

-The new (child) task will appear in the same section as the original (parent) task and have its own creation date and due date (if set).
-The following information will be copied over when a recurring task is created:
+The new (child) task will appear in the same section as the original (parent) task and will have its own creation date and due date (if set).
+If recurrence is applied to subtasks, the generated items will be created as independent tasks rather than subtasks, and any existing subtask structure will not be carried over.

 Task Title